-A: It’s important, of course, to filter e-mail as it comes in to the company, to block malware and spam.
+A: It’s important, of course, to filter e-mail as it comes into the company, to block malware and spam.
 Ideally, this should be done at the Internet gateway or mail server.
-This will minimise the risk that anything dangerous will arrive in and employee’s inbox.
+This will minimise the risk that anything dangerous will arrive in an employee’s inbox.

 Nevertheless, with an increase in the number of targeted attacks on businesses, there’s always the chance that malware tailored to infiltrate a specific company may bypass corporate security controls.
 That’s why it’s also essential to increase staff awareness of the threat so they know how to spot suspicious signs of attack (e.g. phishing e-mails).

-Small business owners must always be aware of cyber crime and should not adopt the attitude of this will never happen to my company.
-The sooner you are aware of cyber crime the better for your organisation in the long term.
+Small business owners must always be aware of cybercrime and should not adopt the attitude that this will never happen to their company.
+The sooner you are aware of cybercrime the better for your organisation in the long term.

 Q: How can business owners create a strong password?